-Missing credit repayments in the past is one of the main reasons people end up with a less than perfect credit record, and so a poor credit loan could be the ideal fit.
+Missing credit repayments in the past is one of the main reasons people end up with a less than perfect credit record, and so a bad credit loan could be the ideal fit.

 It’s not the end of the road though.
 If your credit report isn’t as peachy as you’d like our panel of lenders have loans designed for people like you so while it might be harder, it’s not impossible.